gwynm/mobile/README.md

  - react-native run-android
  - Use RN debugger: https://github.com/jhen0409/react-native-debugger/blob/master/docs/getting-started.md
  - It's not using redux so you don't get the redux debugger
- - Close and relaunch app on android device to see code changes
+ - Shake android device and press Reload to see changes.

 # Standard Notes